Mountains, Trains, Aspens, Friendly People: Our Colorado Vacation

 This is us outside a National Park.
 Can you guess which one?
 And do you like my shirt?
 This photo was taken before we were exhausted.

 This shot shows how far you have to walk through loose sand from the parking lot to the first dune.
-Its about half a mile, and on a hot day, its exhausting!
+Its about half a mile, and on a hot day, itexhausting!
 [Photo from Google Maps, Dan Shaffer]

 In this photo we had just reached the edge of the dune field after that half-mile hike through loose, flat sand.
 In case I haven't mentioned it, it was hot and exhausting!
 See the tiny little specks on the dunes behind us?
 Those are people who are younger than us, in better shape than us, and more driven than us.
 We pretty much stopped here, took some videos and photos, and then traipsed back to the car.
 Because we were exhausted.
-But we loved seeing the Dunes and enjoyed the park!
+But we loved seeing the Dunes and enjoyed the park and highly recommend it!

 Chimney Rock National Monument: A Trek to the Top